Community and Traditions

 Each year, St. Joseph’s Academy celebrates the graduating class with a Mass and Commencement Exercises.
 Mass is celebrated by Bishop Michael Duca, who is joined by other priests and deacons in the Diocese of Baton Rouge.

 Following mass, class members receive their diplomas after having met all standards for graduation as prescribed by SJA.
 The celebration also includes speeches by the valedictorian and salutatorian of the graduating class.

 Since 2005, St. Joseph’s Academy and Catholic High School have come together each spring for Challenge Day, a multi-event competition hosted by the student councils of each school.
+(Challenge Day 2020 was cancelled because of the COVID-19 pandemic.)
 Part of the competition is the Challenge Day Food Drive to benefit the Greater Baton Rouge Food Bank.